The Countess of Monte Cristo (1932 film)

 The Countess of Monte Cristo (Die Gräfin von Monte-Christo) is a 1932 German comedy drama film directed by Karl Hartl and starring Brigitte Helm, Rudolf Forster and Lucie Englisch.

 The film's sets were designed by the art directors Robert Herlth and Walter Röhrig.
 It was shot at the Babelsberg Studios outside Berlin and on location in Vienna and the ski resort of Semmering.
 It was remade in the United States in 1934 with Fay Wray in the lead role.

 Plot

 Two struggling actresses are hired as extras to drive an expensive car while dressed in fancy outfits.
-Stopping at a winter resort they decide to pass themselves off as part of the wealthy set, one of them declaring herself to be the "Countess of Monte Cristo".
+Stopping at a winter resort, one of them is mistakenly identified as the "Countess of Monte Cristo", a VIP guest expected to arrive around this time.
+Rather than clearing up this misunderstanding, the two give in to the temptation and pass themselves off as members of the wealthy set.